A freak fire tornado warning was issued in California Saturday amid swarm of spinning blazes

 Fire tornadoes in and of themselves are rare; being able to detect them in real time on radar is something new.

 Wendell Hohmann is the meteorologist at the Reno office who issued the precedent-setting warning.
-He described it as a “once in a lifetime, career event.”
+He described it as a “once-in-a-lifetime, career event.”

-“We were just trying to get the message out of the extreme fire behavior from this fire given the rotation and the tornadic potential,” said Hohmann.
+“We were just trying to get the message out of the extreme fire behavior from this fire given the rotation and the tornadic potential,” Hohmann said.
 “We figured we could do a severe [thunderstorm warning], but we decided to do a tornado warning to get [the emergency alert system] and [wireless emergency alerts] to activate.”

 It’s the first tornado warning his office has issued since a waterspout touched down on Lake Tahoe in September 2017.

 Fire tornadoes are rare, but not unheard of.
-Increased awareness surrounding their occurrence in recent years suggests they may be common than originally thought.
+Increased awareness surrounding their occurrence in recent years suggests they may be more common than originally thought.

-The EF3 strength fire tornado associated with the Carr Fire near Redding, Calif., on July 26, 2018, killed a firefighter and damaged high voltage electrical structures with winds estimated up to 143 mph.
+The EF3-strength fire tornado associated with the Carr Fire near Redding, Calif., on July 26, 2018, killed a firefighter and damaged high-voltage electrical structures with winds estimated up to 143 mph.
 Doppler radar also observed a rotational “couplet” in the enormous smoke plume where strong spin was occurring.

 That would make it one of California’s strongest tornadoes, and first killer tornado, on record.